Confusion over HIIT abounds it seems

 Personally I use and recommend modalities that are non-impactive, such as a stationary bike or elliptical machine, or stair stepper kinda thing.
 Sprints on a track, etc., are hard on the joints and I cringe when I see someone using plyometrics and similar to do their HIIT work.

 Proper incorporation of HIIT/SIT into a program is a topic and article by itself and opinions vary.
 Me, I’m not all that focused per se on maximizing strength and FFM, so I may do 6-8 weeks typical resistance training 4 days a week with LISS, followed by 4 weeks of SIT 2-3 times per week with reduced volume on the resistance training, take a de load week, and repeat give or take as schedule and life allows.
 For those focused strictly on strength and increasing FFM, HIIT/SIT should be used sparingly if at all.
+I do incorporate SIT work in the BrinkZone Hybrid Program also.

 If you have additional questions after reading this, dive into the review paper linked HERE.